How to Use the Catalog

 - Q: My monitoring sites' data are already submitted to STORET, the EPA, and/or the Water Management District.
 Do I need to submit it to the Catalog?

 A: Possibly not, but information about your project(s) is still needed, as well as your help checking the accuracy and completeness of the metadata that appears in the catalog, and correct it if necessary.

 - Q: How often is the metadata updated?

 A: Primary responsibility for providing updates lies with the project that established/uses each station.
-Whenever feasible, periodic automatic updates will be performed, using metadata from federal (EPA, USGS), state (DEP-STORET/WINS) and regional (Water Management District) databases.
+Whenever feasible, periodic automatic updates will be performed, using metadata from federal (EPA, USGS), state (DEP-STORET/WIN) and regional (Water Management District) databases.
 The frequency of these updates varies, depending on the source.

 - Q: Can I send you a file containing my metadata?